 Again, you might want to chill these treats to optimize their refreshing effect on your chickens.

-If you’re looking for more high water content treats, then you might want to check this list out.
+Also, you might want to check this list if you’re looking for more high-water content treats.
 You can feed everything on the list to your chickens.

 Cherry Cautions

-Cherries are pretty much safe to eat, but if you want to keep a healthy chicken on your land, you might want to consider these things.
+Cherries are safe to eat, but if you want to keep a healthy chicken on your land, you might want to consider these things.

-- Dried Cherries– You can let your chickens have some dried cherries, but you might want to stay away from those that have sugar coatings.
+• Dried Cherries– You can let your chickens have some dried cherries, but you might want to avoid those with sugar coatings.
 Again, chickens don’t need the extra sugar.

 Summary